Ask a COVID-19 Question

 - Are U.S. citizens required to quarantine?
 Yes, until they receive a negative COVID-19 test result.

-- U.S. Citizens are required to have a negative PCR test to depart the country.
-The cost of the test is 10,000 bif and is carried out at one of the Ministry Health testing centers.
+- Are PCR and/or antigen tests available for U.S. citizens in Burundi?
+The PCR test is available.
+The cost of the test is 60,000 Burundian Francs and it is available at the INSP (Institut National de Santé Publique).
 There is no cost for a test carried out while in country in case of suspected COVID-19 infection.

 - Are commercial flights operating?
 Yes

 - Is public transportation operating?
 Yes

 - There are no COVID related rules in place regarding public transport.